Ready to grow your own herbal tea? Here's how to give your garden a healthy start and keep it thriving through the growing season.

 Drought-Tolerant Herbs

-These herbs can tolerate a bit less watering:
+These herbs can tolerate less-frequent watering:

 How can you tell when your plants need water?
 Poke your finger into the soil.
 If it feels dry 2 inches (5 cm) below the surface, it's time to give your plants a drink.